EDITOR’S INTRODUCTION

 the same chance for success

-as a first-level thief.
+as a Rogue(T1).
 Advancement

-in these abilities is one
+in these abilities is 1

-level of thieving ability for every two
+level of thieving ability for every 2

 levels the hunter rises,